-- Air Mattresses or Sleeping Pads: The deflated mattress can be rolled up or folded and carried or stored relatively quickly, making them a popular choice for camping trips and temporary bedding at home for guests.
+- Air Mattresses or Sleeping Pads.
+The deflated mattress can be rolled up or folded and carried or stored relatively quickly, making them a popular choice for camping trips and temporary bedding at home for guests.
 They are inflated either orally by blowing into a valve, or with a manual foot-powered or more commonly inflated via an electric pump.
-Some are even automatically inflating (up to an absolute pressure - some additional inflation is also needed) just by opening the valve.
+Some are even automatically raising just by opening the lid.

-- Cooler: When considering an Outdoor Beverage Cooler there are a few considerations you need to make.
+- Cooler: When considering an Outdoor Beverage Cooler, there are a few considerations you need to make.
 Will this need to be a cooler with wheels or strictly a patio cooler?
-Maybe you want a cooler with speakers to listen to your tunes while entertaining guest.
+Maybe you want a portable cooler with speakers to listen to your tunes while entertaining guest.

 - Utensils: The basics, try to use nonplastic materials or items that can be cleaned and reused.
 Always practice removing whatever you bring in with you and try not to leave a trace.

-- Comfort Items: Your special blanket, music devices, and whatever else you can jam in your vehicle that will make it feel just a little more like home.
+- Comfort Items: Your special blanket, music devices, and whatever else you can jam in your vehicle.
+These items will make it feel just a little more like home.

 Now it's time to get outdoors and setting up camp.
 Your camping supplies are in your vehicle, you followed our tips above, and you are ready to get car camping.
 But where?